j2b2/TaitCurves/Examples.md

     Période  6, orbite diédrale de taille  6, achiral 22 involutions construites => 9 minimale(s) 3 réalisable(s) 1 chirale(s)

-First result above is *Figure 3* of CZ; this is the only chiral curve with 6 crossings, but for a large number of crossings, most of curves are chiral; therefore only achiral curves are reported as such in lists similar to the above one.
+First result above is *Figure 3* of CZ; this is the only chiral curve with 6 crossings, but when number of crossings is large, most of curves are chiral; therefore only achiral curves are reported as such in lists similar to the above one.
 The 27 indecomposable irreducible immersions of an unoriented circle in an unoriented sphere with n=8 double points (*Figure 15* in CZ) may be listed by `./TaitCurves -dgk 8` (with a different ordering).

 Option 's' (statistics) displays the repartition of diagrams according to orbits (cyclic or diedral):